Citation, DOI and article data

-The clinical course of pseudoachalasia depends on the underlying cause however it, in particular if secondary to the neoplasm, is usually short (<6 months) unlike the chronic clinical history in patients with primary achalasia.
+The clinical course of pseudoachalasia depends on the underlying cause however it, in particular, if secondary to the neoplasm, is usually short (<6 months) unlike the chronic clinical history in patients with primary achalasia.
 Patients also tend to be older (>50 years) than those with primary achalasia.

-- oesophageal malignancy
+- esophageal malignancy

 - central and peripheral neuropathy

 - the patulous esophagus in some presentations of scleroderma may lead to chronic severe reflux and development of a distal esophageal stricture